- 1 Top 6 Best Internal Hard Drive 4TB Reviews

 The Western Digital Gold Enterprise Class Internal Disk Drive comes with a stellar five year warranty, which is actually serviced by Amazon, which is tied for the highest metric on this list.
 The drive itself is of an extremely high quality, boasting 7200 RPM, a 128 MB cache and a maximum workload of 550 TB per year.
 To that end, the drive is also certified to get 2.5 million hours MTBF (mean time between failures.)

 This is a refurbished drive and, as such, does not come with the necessary equipment for install, including screws and a SATA cable.
 Also, this is a slightly louder drive than some found on this list, though it was not a deal breaker.
+Western Digital makes some of the best internal hard drives on the market today, including the Western Digital Red NAS Hard Drive which is a high performing option that comes in various sizes up to 14 TB.
+Similar to the WD Red, be sure to also check out the WD Black, or even the WD Purple, which comes in 1, 2, 3, 4, 6, 8, and 10 TB sizes.

 How We Decided